The Belgian Biodiversity Platform promotes and facilitates the creation of database-derived scholarly papers.

 WHAT DOES IT CONTAIN?

-Further, a data paper informs you on how the data may and can be used, what license the data holds (we prefer CC0), and what sampling methods were used.
+Further, a data paper informs you on how the data may and can be used, what licence the data holds (we prefer CC0), and what sampling methods were used.
 It also contains information on the geographical scope, the temporal scope and the taxonomic scope of the data.
 It can also explain some of the irregularities which can be found in the data, points you to similar datasets and gives you bibliographic references for articles already based on the published dataset.

 Here is an example of the first-ever peer-reviewed paper that was derived directly from a biodiversity metadata document, and published in an open-access journal, ZooKeys: